-The Asian American Journalists Association (AAJA) is partnering with the Columbia University Graduate School of Journalism to provide fellowships to five AAJA student members to be able to attend the AAJA annual convention.
+The Asian American Journalists Association (AAJA) is partnering with the Columbia University Graduate School of Journalism to provide fellowships to four AAJA student members to be able to attend the AAJA National Convention.
 Each scholarship winner will be awarded $750 from this Columbia grant.

 The Columbia Journalism School Student Fellowship expands the university’s and AAJA’s mutual goal of providing future journalists the ability to attend the national convention to network with fellow students, professionals and employers; receive training by participating in convention workshops, panels and speaking events; and learn about trends in journalism that will better prepare them for successful careers.

 The scholarships will help offset registration, travel, lodging and meal costs for students during the convention week.
 Selected students may also be invited to meet with Columbia Journalism School representatives and to attend Columbia-sponsored events during the convention.